Headway: What You Need To Know (Complete Review)

 Update

 This review of Headway describes my experiences as a Headway provider in 2022.
-It has been brought to my attention that Headway has made significant policy changes since that time.
-Since I am no longer contracted with Headway, I do not know the details of the policy changes.
-I write this update not to scare you away from Headway but to remind you to conduct your own research before signing up for any services.
+It has been brought to my attention that Headway has made significant policy changes as well as pending legal involvement since the time this review was written.
+I do not know the details personally of these policy changes and legal matters therefore I cannot comment on them.

 Please be sure to read Headways terms and conditions before signing up to be confident that Headway is the best decision for your practice.